Skip to content

 • How to respond well to disclosures of racist abuse and harassment

-Safeguarding Rough Sleeper and Homeless people in our communities – 1 pm – 2.30 pm
+Safeguarding rough sleepers and homeless people in our communities – 1-2.30 pm

-Eamonn Mohans is a Rough Sleeper Coordinator for North Yorkshire Council and has 25 years’ experience of working in the Criminal Justice Service with children, young people, adults and families before taking up his current post in July 2024.
-Eamonn took up this opportunity because he wanted to make a difference to those most vulnerable individuals and groups in our communities.
+We’re pleased to welcome Eamonn Mohans, Rough Sleeper Coordinator for North Yorkshire Council, to lead this important workshop.
+Eamonn brings 25 years of experience working in the Criminal Justice Service with children, young people, adults, and families.
+He took up his current role in July 2024, driven by a desire to make a difference for the most vulnerable in our communities.

 • Perceptions